vatsalgupta67/Process-Hollowing/README.md

   ***6. If you're injecting to custom binary - It might fails due to Memory allocation issue , still depends on your Privilege and many 3rd level factors.
 But you can give it a try - In some cases it will work !! :nazar_amulet:***

+***7. As we know EDR's and AV signatures keep updating, so we created an obfuscated release to assist you !!!***

+## **Keep few things in mind when using obfuscated release -**

+* Never Directly Download Executable via Github on the target system, I found some bytes were missing + WindowsSmartScreen even mark genuine executables malicious too while downloading .EXE from Github. ( That's why Non-Malicious like WinPEAs , which is for PrivEsc too faces some windowsSmartScreen blockings )

+* Best way is to Download from Github to your Kali Linux or any Attacker Machine first and then transfer it to Target System via C2 Channels or any you like. ( Invoke-WebRequest too )

+* In this case you'll not face any problems regarding missing bytes or EDR.

+* Sometimes you have to apply many other ways to Bypass EDR and there's not always be a Signature-Patch issue.
+But there might be a Feature or some Technical problems like missing bytes of the binary, which restricting us.